 Students should be able to participate in rigorous physical activities including some moderately heavy lifting (up to 50 lbs).
 Also, students should be healthy, as they could potentially be exposed to zoonotic diseases.

 Students are required to achieve a minimum grade of "C" in every course required for the MMBCT program.
-Any grade lower then a "C" in any of the required courses will result in dismissal from the MMBCT program.
+Any grade lower than a "C" in any of the required courses will result in dismissal from the MMBCT program.

 The top 25 prospective students who have completed all program prerequisites/general college education credits will be required to attend a prospective student interview, scheduled by the Institute.
 Information about the meeting date and time will only be sent to the top 25 prospective students.